 Prev papers with motion tracking

 The ability to unravel cognitive conflicts and observe COM might be beneficial when studying unconscious processing, especially in priming paradigms that evoke conflicts between the prime and target.
 This was indeed done in a handful of studies: two studies probed the level at which unconscious images are processed by asking subjects to classify a target image preceded by an invisible prime as a person / animal in a reaching response, while movement was tracked.
-When the prime was incongruent with the target, reaching trajectories tended to deviate towards the incorrect answer [ref], therefore indicating that the semantic meaning of prime images was processed unconscious [ref].
-In a similar experiment the concept of digits or letters was primed before classifying a target stimulus as one of them, and here too the trajectories were affected by the congruency between the prime and the target [ref].
+When the prime was incongruent with the target, reaching trajectories tended to deviate towards the incorrect answer [ref], therefore indicating that the semantic meaning of prime images was processed unconsciously [ref].
+In a similar experiment digits or letters were primed before classifying a target stimulus as one of them, and here too the trajectories were affected by the congruency between the prime and the target [ref].
 Finally, another study used motion tracking to demonstrate the role of attention in facilitating priming [ref]: subjects were asked to judge a target digit as larger or smaller than 5, and exhibited longer reach trajectories when this target was preceded by an incongruent prime (compared to a congruent one), and this effect was larger when the subjects attended to the prime [ref].

 Prev papers with motion tracking and keyboard